What Happens If My Mortgage Payment is Returned : Avoiding Mortgage Payment Pitfalls

 If your mortgage payment is returned, follow these steps to rectify the situation:

-- Verify payment details: Double-check your payment details, including the amount and account number, to ensure accuracy for future payments.
+2. Verify payment details: Double-check the amount and account number to ensure accuracy for future payments.

-- Monitor your credit: Keep an eye on your credit report to ensure the returned payment does not adversely affect your credit score.
+4. Monitor your credit: Keep an eye on your credit report to ensure the returned payment doesn’t harm your credit score.
 Report any discrepancies to the credit bureaus if necessary.

-- Consider automatic payments: Setting up automatic payments can help prevent future payment errors or returned payments.
+5. Consider automatic payments: setting them up can help prevent future payment errors or returned payments.

 It’s important to stay proactive and communicate with your lender to rectify the situation and maintain a positive payment history.